DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

 </html>
 ```

-in a view, render two separate parts of the reporting control:
+In a view, render two separate parts of the reporting control:

 - Call the `RenderHtml()` method to render markup.
 - Call the `RenderScripts()` method to render scripts.